udeannn/Mirai-Bot-OpenAi/README.md

 # Mirai-Bot
-Mirai-Bot is WhatsApp Bot Using Baileys WhatsApp Web API
+Mirai-Bot is WhatsApp Bot Using Baileys WhatsApp Web API and integrated with openai chat bot